SnowyMouse/invader/CONTRIBUTING.md

     - We recommend using formats such as .7z, .zip, .tar.xz, or .tar.zst.
       Proprietary formats such as .rar should not be used.
 You may either link to a download page or attach it to your issue.
-    - If your issue is tag related, you can optionally use invader-info to archive tags and their dependencies into a .tar.xz archive.
+    - If your issue is tag related, you can optionally use invader-archive to archive tags and their dependencies into a .tar.xz archive.
     - Do not only specify the map name or file name, as searching the Internet for the specific map takes time, and there is no guarantee we will find the correct version of the map.
 - A simple way to remember this is: If a bug cannot be reproduced, then it isn't a bug, and your issue will be closed.

+Also note that any issues submitted that involve Wine may be discarded if they cannot be reproduced on Windows.
+See [Wine compatibility] for more information.

+[Wine compatibility]: #wine-compatibility

 ## Source file conventions
 The Invader repository uses these conventions.
 If contributing code to Invader,